unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 section (or chapter).

 In each section (or chapter) address the questions below.
 1. What will you investigate?
-What is the overarching goal of the project?
+What is the overarching goal of the project work?
-2. What objectives will you need to accomplish in order to meet the overall goal?
+2. What are the sub-goals (or objectives) of your investigation?
 3. How do you plan to carry out the project work?
 What are the milestones and artifacts of the development process?
 What methods, tools, and/or data sets will you use?
-4. What result do you expect your project work to produce?
+4. What result(s) do you expect your project work to produce?
-5. How will you evaluate the result?
+5. How will you evaluate the result(s)?

 You'll need to come up with suggestive names for the section/chapter titles.